by Paula Bosse

 Sources & Notes

-Video is from the WFAA Newsfilm Collection, held at the Hamon Arts Library, Southern Methodist University.
-(I have captured the color images from that video.)
-The video appeared in a post on the Hamon Library blog (its homepage is here); that post can be found here.
+Video is from the WFAA Newsfilm Collection, held at the Hamon Arts Library, Southern Methodist University; screenshots are from those clips.
 Any requests to license these clips (or any of the other thousands at SMU!) should be directed to curator Jeremy Spracklen.

 Hit the Dallas Morning News archives to find a little pre-Music Hall interview with Jimi Hendrix conducted by “YouthBeat Editor” Marge Pettyjohn: “A Real Experience” (DMN, Feb.
 25, 1968).
 Her interview with Tiny Tim (“Magical Mystery Tour: On Meeting Tiny Tim,” DMN, Jan.
 25, 1969) is also worth checking out, as is the Jean Kelly article “5,000 Kids Mob Tiny Tim” (DMN, Jan.
 24, 1969).